Checking the $^8$Be anomaly with a two-arm electron positron pair spectrometer: Experimental results

-The difference in the angle of the anomaly obtained in this study of $135^{\circ}$, and the published one of $140^{\circ}$\cite{kr16}, could be explained by a slight difference in the proton beam spot position on the target.
-A shift of just 0.5~mm could explain this difference.
-The systematic uncertainty on the calculated particle mass from the beam spot's position was estimated using a series of simulations, using different beam spot positions.
-This resulted in a $\Delta m_Xc^2(systematic)= \pm 0.35$~MeV uncertainty.
+The systematic uncertainty on the calculated particle mass from the beam spot’s position was estimated using a series of simulations using different beam spot positions.
+This resulted in a $\Delta m_Xc^2$(systematic)= $\pm 0.35$~MeV uncertainty.
+Additional potential systematic uncertainty caused by e$^+$e$^-$ pairs induced by external pairing in DSSD detectors by gamma radiation is being evaluated in simulation.

+Based on the best-fit results shown in Fig.~\ref{fig:e1040}, it can be concluded that X17-boson particles were created simultaneously with the IPC due to the E1 transition in this experiment.
+The branching ratio of the e$^+$e$^-$decay of such boson to IPC and $\gamma$ decay of the 18.15 MeV level is found to be 2.8x10$^{-3}$ and 1.1x10$^{-5}$, respectively.
+It seems that the X17 particle is created in the E1 transition and not in the M1 one.
+In Ref.~\cite{kr16}, they obtained a branching ratio of 5.8x10$^{-6}$, which is about half of the value we obtained here.
+They did the experiment on the 1040 keV resonance, in this way the M1 contribution of the resonance may not produced any X17 particle.